opensearch-project/sql/docs/dev/Pagination-v2.md

 2. during query planning:
     1. Differentiate between paginated and normal query plans.
     2. Push down pagination to table scan.
-    3. Create paginated physical plan from cursor id.
+    3. Create a physical query plan from a cursor id.
 3. during query execution:
-    1. Execute paginated physical plan.
+   1. Serialize an executing query and generate a cursor id after returning `fetch_size` number of elements.
 4. in OpenSearch data source:
     1. Support pagination push down.
     2. Support other push down optimizations with pagination.

 ### Query Plan Changes

-All three kinds of requests &mdash; non-paged, initial page, or subsequent page  &mdash; are processed in the same way.
+All three kinds of query requests &mdash; non-paged, initial page, or subsequent page  &mdash; are processed in the same way.
 Simplified workflow of query plan processing is shown below for reference.

 ```mermaid
 stateDiagram-v2